[200] Accountancy MCQs for Class 12 with Answers Chapter 1 Accounting for Partnership Firms — Fundamentals

 d) Interest will be charged @ 12% p.a. on partner’s drawings

-In the absence of express agreement, interest @ 6% p.a. is provided
+In the absence of an agreement, interest @ 6% p.a. is provided

 a) On the opening balance of partner’s capital accounts